jklina/exposition/README.markdown

 I have a very basic and boring starter theme in place.
 Feel free to make it your own, or use it.
 The project uses [thoughtbot's SASS libraries](http://bourbon.io/ "Bourbon").

 * Frontend styles and markup are where you would expect them to be.
 So:
-  * app/assets/stylesheets
+  * app/assets/stylesheets/exposition
-  * app/views/layouts/application.html.haml
+  * app/views/layouts/exposition/application.html.haml
-  * app/views
+  * app/views/exposition

 * Admin styles and markup are in the Admin namespace.
 So:
-  * app/assets/stylesheets/admin
+  * app/assets/stylesheets/exposition/admin
-  * app/views/layouts/admin.html.haml
+  * app/views/layouts/exposition/admin.html.haml
-  * app/views/admin
+  * app/views/admin/exposition

+If you duplicate these files and directories in your project you can override the views and customize them however you like.

 ### Static Pages
-You can add static pages by using the high_voltage.
+You can add static pages by using High Voltage.
 Instructions can be found at the gem's [website](http://thoughtbot.github.io/high_voltage/ "High Voltage")

 Deployment instructions
 -----------------------